django-oscar/django-oscar/docs/source/_draft/components/checkout.rst

 The checkout process comprises the following steps:

-1.  **Gateway** - For anonymous users, they are offered the choice of logging in, registering or checking out anonymously.
+1.  **Gateway** -  Anonymous users are offered the choice of logging in, registering, or checking out anonymously.
 Signed in users will be automatically redirected to the next step.